MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-tools.md

 ## Hands and motion controllers modalities
 ### Direct manipulation
+This is a modality leveraging the power of hands, with which users are capable of touching and manipulating the holograms directly.
+By leaverage daily life experiences, users are able to use the same way of manipulating real world obejcts to interact with virtual ones.
+With proper visual affordances, users are guided to perform the required actions so that the learning curve is reduced.

 ### Point and commit
+This modality provides super power for users to interact with holograms in a distance.
+It

 ### Motion controllers
 ## Trainsition between near, far and motion controllers
 * [Direct manipulation (near)](direct-manipulation.md)